PepijnSenders/elixir-pep/README.md

 # elixir-pep

-All around tool for compiling modules from elixir and a config file that will refresh the stream.
+All around tool for compiling modules from elixir and a config file that when changed will automatically refresh the stream.

 Currently supported compilers:
 - Angular (with templateCache included)